MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/payout-summary.md

 > [!NOTE]
 > To be eligible for payout, your proceeds must reach the [payment threshold](payment-thresholds-methods-and-timeframes.md) of $50.
 For details about the payment threshold see this page and review the app developer agreement.

+> [!NOTE]
+> If you're looking for support regarding payouts, including configuring payout accounts, missing payouts, putting payouts on hold, or anything else, contact support [here](https://developer.microsoft.com/en-us/windows/support).

 ## Access the payout summary pages

 To open one of the payout summary pages:

-1. Select the Money icon in the upper-right corner.
+1. Select the Payout icon in the upper-right corner.
 2. Select Payments, Transaction history, or Export data.

 ## Payments page